Assessment Stage 3: Information request

 - for code assessable applications - 10 business days following the completion of the application part of the Development Assessment Rules

-The PA allows for Council to seek extension of this timeframe by written agreement between Council and the applicant.
+The Planning Act 2016 allows Council to seek an extension of this timeframe by written agreement between Council and the applicant.

-External referral agencies can also make information requests.
-These requests are sent directly to an applicant, with a copy forwarded to the assessment manager.
+External referral agencies can also make an information request.
+These requests are sent directly to the applicant, with a copy forwarded to the Council assessment manager.

 - investigations into potential flooding and/or overland flow